sophiemarek/poop-project/README.md

 qiime taxa barplot --i-table /home/users/ged1022/feature_table1.qza --m-metadata-file sample-metadata.tsv --i-taxonomy /home/users/ged1022/FMT-taxonomy.qza --o-visualization /home/users/ged1022/barplot-1.qzv
 qiime taxa barplot --i-table /home/users/ged1022/feature_table2.qza --m-metadata-file sample-metadata.tsv --i-taxonomy /home/users/ged1022/FMT-taxonomy.qza --o-visualization /home/users/ged1022/barplot-2.qzv

-## Results
+## Results Figures
 <img width="1686" alt="Screen Shot 2023-05-16 at 1 19 17 PM" src="https://github.com/sophiemarek/poop-project/assets/130415363/7bba0d17-1404-4f38-8d7d-8bb88c9894af">
 Figure 1- Plot generated from Qiime using the FASTA sequence.
 This graph shows the amount of different bacteria in each of the samples gut microbiome
 <img width="1299" alt="Screen Shot 2023-05-17 at 1 01 39 PM" src="https://github.com/sophiemarek/poop-project/assets/130415363/2ad2fbe9-23ec-4918-8717-403ceed9a6ce">
 Figure 2- Plot generated from Qiime using FASTA sequence.
-This graph shows the bacteria found in the gut microbiome of the control group compared to the treatment group
+This graph shows the bacteria found in the gut microbiome of the control group in comparison to the treatment group

+## Results Interpretation
+As seen in Figure 2 the treatment had more firmicutes present in their gut microbiome than the control group did.
+Firmicutes are important for producing endospores which help ensure that bacteria is able to survive in harsh environments such as one with a lack of nutrients and are able to promote transmission.
+The treatment group would need more firmicutes because of the harsher gut environment.
+At the end of this study there was a reported 80% decrease in GI symptoms such as diarrhea, indigestion,contripation and abdominal pain.
+It was also reported that behavioral Autism Spectrum Disorder symptoms increased and remained improved after the treatment had ended.